Stuycs-K/finalprojectapcs-4-hsieh-naomi-li-andy/DEVLOG-Naomi.md

 In class: I began writing the draw function, which would update the chessboard for its positions (~15 minutes).

 At home: I finished up the draw method and debugged the pawn movement, also implementing the legal two squares first move (~40 minutes).

+### 2025-05-29 - Debugging Movement & Check
+In class: I debugged the movement for all pieces, as they weren't changing their position before.
+I also updated all the accessor/mutator methods to inherit correctly (~35 minutes).

+At home: I finished debugging, updating the methods, and implemented a prototype version of check (~30 minutes).